 Because there are time limitations on when a medical malpractice lawsuit may be filed, and because it is also important to begin collecting pertinent evidence, you should consult with a medical malpractice lawyer as soon as possible if you suspect that you or a loved one was the victim of a preventable medical error.

-The Chicago medical malpractice lawyers at Taradash Johnson Janezic are committed to providing top-notch legal representation and personal client service in a friendly and comfortable atmosphere.
+The medical malpractice attorneys at Taradash Johnson Janezic are committed to providing top-notch legal representation and personal client service in a friendly and comfortable atmosphere.
 With several attorneys and extensive support staff, we have the skill and resources to handle complex medical malpractice lawsuits involving various types of medical negligence.